primatejs/primate/docs/guide/project-structure.md

 Static resources take precedence over [routes][routing].
-You can configure Primate to serve static resources from a different path by setting the `http.static.root` property in your configuration to something else.
+You can configure Primate to serve static resources from a different path by setting the `http.static.root` option in your configuration to something else.

 ## primate.config.js